Five Things You Probably Forgot About Aston Martin’s F1 Run

 But of the facts surrounding Aston’s initial F1 run, did you know…?

-1) The team only started five championship races a year later than planned.
+1) The team only started five championship races, a year later than planned.

 Designed by Ted Cutting, the chief designer of Aston’s Le Mans-winning DBR1 no less, the DBR4 borrowed the chassis and engine layout used by the DBR3 sports car, a proven winner, and is said to have been race-ready by mid-1957.
 Indeed, six-time Grand Prix winner Tony Brooks, one of the few men besides Roy Salvadori and Carroll Shelby to drive the DBR4, claimed at the time that Aston’s single seater was actually easier to drive than the VW 5 that ultimately won Vanwall the inaugural Constructors’ Championship in 1958 (he would know, having won three of Vanwall’s six Grand Prix that year).
-Many have since drawn parallels between the DBR4 and Maserati’s wildly successful 250F, which helped Juan-Manuel Fangio to World Championships in 1954 and 1957.
+Since then, motoring historians have even drawn parallels between the DBR4 and Maserati’s wildly successful 250F, which helped Juan-Manuel Fangio to World Championships in 1954 and 1957.

 2) Aston Martin actually did score a Formula 1 podium.